We handle the full range of estate planning concerns.

 Some people will say that they aren’t worried about one of those events and they have a will, power of attorney and advanced healthcare directives.
 They feel secure in their Estate Planning.
 The truth is they may be right!
 Their Estate Plan may be adequate for their individual needs.
 But in some cases, they may be horribly wrong!
 In fact, in some cases, they may be betting the farm, literally!

 The good news for those of us that live in Ohio is that Ohio no longer has an Estate Tax which began in 2013.
 The Federal limits have been changing drastically over the years.
-If you were to pass away in 2016, your heirs will not pay estate tax unless you passed away owning more than $5.45 million in assets.
+If you were to pass away, your heirs will not pay estate tax unless you passed away owning more than $11.58 million per individual.
 However, it is always possible that the Federal Government will change its mind once again regarding this number.
 It is even possible this number will drop as low as $1 million!

 Some people aren’t worried because they don’t have more than a million in assets and in some cases that is true.
 But remember, the estate tax is imposed on assets and the term ”assets” doesn’t just mean money, stocks, bonds, CDs and checking accounts.
 It includes almost anything of value (i.e. cars, coin collection, antiques, etc.).